aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_00_Preface.md

 * **Iterative methods**

     Many of the techniques involved in solving ODEs or PDEs require to invert matrices.
 For low dimensional matrices, this can be done through standard elimination methods.
 For large matrices, such methods are prohibitively expensive and some approximate inversion techniques are needed.
 In this chapter we describe some of them belonging to the class of iterative methods.

-* **Fourier transform**

-    In the chapter about finite difference schemes we have described an intuitive way to compute spatial derivatives.
-Here we introduce a more accurate technique that relies on the expansion of the unknown functions using a basis of functions.
-We illustrate the concepts introduced to solve problems with periodic boundary conditions.

-* **Chebyshev discretisation**

-    We conclude this course by giving a brief introduction on the Chebyshev spectral method.
-It also relies on the concept of Fourier transforms but the expansion basis is constructed using Chebyshev polynomials.
-This method is very accurate and well adapted to problems with physical boundaries as opposed to problems with periodic boundary conditions.

 <h2 id="Tools">Tools</h2>